SpaceRaccoonGameStudio/NPC_Optimizator/README.md

 If you have any additional questions or suggestions, do not hesitate to express them.
 You can

-do it through my official discord group or via email
+do it through our official discord group or via email

 **Discord** : [https://discord.gg/4FtCJnMuxb](https://discord.gg/4FtCJnMuxb)